 The Children’s Museum of South Dakota has a collection of fossils that makes the rounds to area schools and is the feature of Pop-Up Play on the Museum floor!

 By Haley Schild, Museum Intern Summer 2019

-A few fossils are on display (check the hallway right when you walk in) but many are stored behind the scenes awaiting a time to spark joy and learning in our visitors.
+A few fossils are on display in our first-floor hallway and others are stored behind the scenes awaiting a time to spark joy and learning in our visitors.